-Stage 1 (Figure 12): when the fuel pressure increases due to the operation of the high-pressure pump and reaches about 190 kgf/cm^2 , it overcomes the tension of spring number 8 and causes the injector to be pushed upward and injection begins.
-After pin 14 comes into contact with spring base 12, the lift of the injector does not change until the pressure increases to about 230 kgf/cm^2 .
+Stage 1 (Figure 12): When the fuel pressure increases due to the operation of the high-pressure pump and reaches about 190 KG/cm^2 , it overcomes the tension of spring number 8, pushing the injector upward and causing injection to begin.
+After pin 14 comes into contact with spring base 12, the lift of the injector only changes once the pressure increases to about 230 KG/cm^2 .